 Start this recipe by browning the ground beef and pork together in a skillet.
 When just about cooked through, add the onion, celery and garlic.
 This will give these ingredients a chance to develop flavor together.

 The browning process adds an incredible amount of flavor, so don’t be afraid to get the meat nice and brown before removing it.
-You can cook the meat in a separate skillet, which I like to do because it gives more surface space to the meat to enable it to brown well.
-But you can also cook the meat in the stockpot you will use to make the chili, to conserve on dishes.
+I cook the meat in a large flat skillet, because it gives more surface space to the meat to enable it to brown well.
+If you don’t want to dirty the extra pan, you can cook the meat in the pot you will use to make the chili, instead.

-Once the meat is browned, add the tomato paste and stir it all up, then add a cup of water and stir again, making sure to get all the browned bits up off the bottom of the pan.
+Once the meat is browned, add the tomato paste and stir it all up, then add a cup of water and stir again, making sure to get all the browned bits up off the bottom of the skillet or pot.

 Top your chili with anything you like, such as shredded cheese, sour cream, chives, and crispy onions.
 We love cornbread as a side for chili, but garlic bread works well, too.